discrete-notes/discrete-notes.github.io/_posts/2025-01-08-attendance-PODC-2025.md

 form of mandatory attendance.
 I'm leaving the original version of the post here, and might have another post about the current formulation of the CfP.

+UPDATE 2: There is now a long workshop organized before PODC.

 [PODC 2025](https://www.podc.org/podc2025/), the flagship conference of (the theory of) distributed computing will take place in Huatulco, a seaside resort in southern Mexico.